 Set your table ahead of time… way ahead of time

-You can easily set your table several days before Thanksgiving, and take away the stress of having to rush and do it in the final moments before your guests arrive.
-Not only will it give you time to create an attractive and festive table setting worthy of a Pinterest post, it will also give you ample time to fill in the holes for the things you don’t have on hand.
+You can easily set your table several days before Thanksgiving and take away the stress of having to rush and do it in the final moments before your guests arrive.
+Not only will it give you time to create an attractive and festive table setting worthy of a Pinterest post, but it will also give you ample time to fill in the holes for the things you don’t have on hand.
 Don’t have enough wine glasses for every guest?
 Borrow some from a friend or pick up a box to keep for entertaining.
 Need a few more cloth napkins?
 You’ll have a few days to get some.
 Can’t locate a platter large enough to fit your turkey?
 Borrow one from someone who won’t be hosting.

 You probably need to factor in football